Cheer Up (song)

 "Cheer Up" (stylized in all caps) is a song recorded by South Korean girl group Twice.
 It was released by JYP Entertainment on April 25, 2016, as the lead single from their second extended play Page Two.
 It was written and composed by Sam Lewis and Black Eyed Pilseung respectively.

 A major commercial success, the song topped the Gaon Digital Chart and was the best-performing single of 2016 in South Korea.
 It also won several awards including Song of the Year in two major music awards shows, Melon Music Awards and Mnet Asian Music Awards.
 The song's "shy shy shy" line became a viral meme and was imitated by many celebrities.

 Background and release

-"Cheer Up" was released in conjuncton with the group's second extended play Page Two on April 25, 2016.
+"Cheer Up" was released in conjunction with the group's second extended play Page Two on April 25, 2016.
 On February 24, 2017, Twice officially announced that their debut in Japan was set for June 28.
 They released a compilation album titled #Twice which consists of ten songs including both Korean and Japanese-language versions of "Cheer Up".
 The Japanese lyrics were written by Yu Shimoji.